VoidXH/Poor-Man-s-AI/README_Adv.md

   Bootstrap's CSS + JS and JQuery, set this to `false`.
 If set to `true`, these will also be included next to the chat dependencies.

+## Using multiple Processors from multiple computers
+The `ChatWeight` and `ImageGenWeight` parameters are shared between computers.
+If you launch the Processor on one computer with a weight of 2, and with 1 on another, only the higher weight will process anything.
+When setting a weight to -1, it will not process anything.
+You can set up image-only and chat-only nodes this way.
+When multiple computers log in with the same weight, they share the load for the corresponding engine.

 ## Miscellaneous
 * To add a new background to the chat or image generator components on your website, just go to its img folder, and create new diffbgXX.jpg or gptbgXX.jpg